thruthesky/fireflutter/docs/post.md

   - order (required)

 - Right after creation of the post, it will update the post with new `order`.
 So, if you are working on cloud functions with event trigger, don't be supprised that it may cause multiple write events.

+- When a post is created, the counter part summary record will be created under `/posts-summary` with the following fields.
+  - content
+  - createdAt
+  - order
+  - title
+  - uid
+  - url
+-